 Prospective employees, guests, or subcontractors who are citizens of, were born in, or are affiliated with (employed or sponsored by) any of the countries on DOE's list of sensitive countries require one month notification to the Foreign Visits and Assignments Office (495-2523) to allow for adequate processing time and Lab Executive approval.
 Berkeley Lab is only required to document the assignments (over 30 consecutive calendar days) of individuals from sensitive countries--not visits, which DOE defines as 30 consecutive calendar days or less.
 See Approval Timing for details.
 For specific instructions on processing international guests, please see Guest Processing.

 Berkeley Lab is not required to document the visits or assignments of individuals from non-sensitive countries unless they require cardkey access to one of LBNL's Property Protection Areas (PPA) or they have access to Sensitive Subjects.
 Contact the Foreign Visits and Assignments Office for additional information.

 Passport, Visa, and U.S. Citizenship and Immigration Services (USCIS) Information

 All employees or guests of the Laboratory who are not U.S. citizens must provide documentation of their immigrant or non-immigrant status to verify identity and authority to work, i.e., visa, passport, or green card.
-These documents must be reviewed annually to ensure that the individual is in lawful immigration status.
-Contact the International Researchers & Scholars Office (IRSO) (486-6326) or visit the IRSO website for specific immigration questions.
+For information about visa processing at Berkeley Lab, visit here.